ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 In this step we will build the Docker images and create Docker data volumes with user-defined, sensitive settings (e.g. for database passwords).

 a.
-Sensitive settings
+Sensitive settings and environment variables

 In a production environment, copy ``contrib/docker/.env.template`` to ``contrib/docker/.env`` and follow instructions within to set passwords and other sensitive or user-defined variables.
-The very unimaginative defaults will work fine in a development environment.
+The defaults will work fine in a development environment.

 b.
 Build the images